ghxartya/orap-form/README.md

 The **package.json** file lists the project dependencies that include the core libraries and tools needed to develop, build, and run the application.
 Below is a brief overview of selected packages used in this project:

 - **_clsx_**: A library for conditionally building className strings.
+- **_next-intl_**: A library for managing localization in Next.js applications.
+It provides tools for loading, formatting, and rendering localized messages based on the user’s locale.

 ### Development Dependencies